influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/authentication_and_authorization.md

 >
 ```

-    > **Note:** The password [string](/influxdb/v1.7/query_language/spec/#strings) must be wrapped in single quotes.
+  {{% note %}}

+  **Note:** The password [string](/influxdb/v1.7/query_language/spec/#strings) must be wrapped in single quotes.
 Do not include the single quotes when authenticating requests.
+For passwords that include a single quote or a newline character, escape the single quote or newline character with a backslash both when creating the password and when submitting authentication requests.

-> For passwords that include a single quote or a newline character, escape the single quote or newline character with a backslash both when creating the password and when submitting authentication requests.
+  {{% /note %}}

 ##### `DROP` a user